voder-ai/eslint-plugin-traceability/docs/jest-testing-guide.md

 - Test file patterns
 - CI-friendly options (--ci --bail --coverage)

+## Optional Migration Rule and CLI Smoke Tests

+The `tests/rules/prefer-implements-annotation.test.ts` suite exercises the optional `traceability/prefer-implements-annotation` migration rule from Story 010.3.
+It covers detection and auto-fix of single-story `@story` + `@req` blocks, diagnostics for mixed legacy annotations combined with `@supports` and multi-story blocks, and explicit backward-compatibility cases where comments containing only `@story`, only `@req`, only `@supports`, or simple mixed-but-non-migratable combinations (such as `@story` + `@supports` or `@req` + `@supports`) are intentionally ignored.

+When changing this migration behavior, contributors should:

+- Add or update valid/invalid test cases for any new edge conditions, autofix shapes, or message IDs.
+- Keep the test expectations aligned with Story 010.3 requirements, including REQ-OPTIONAL-WARNING and REQ-MULTI-STORY-DETECT, so that each requirement has explicit coverage.
+- Prefer table-driven or grouped test cases that make it clear which inputs are meant to be migratable, which are only diagnostic, and which are explicitly out of scope.

+In addition to the Jest-based CLI tests under `tests/maintenance/cli.test.ts` and `tests/perf/maintenance-cli-large-workspace.test.ts`, the `scripts/smoke-test.sh` script now runs an end-to-end flow: it packs and installs the plugin into a fresh temporary project, verifies that the ESLint plugin loads, and invokes the installed `traceability-maint` CLI binary for both a successful `detect --root .` run and an error-path `report --format yaml` run, asserting on exit codes and key messages.
+When maintainers change CLI behavior or exit codes, they must update both the Jest CLI tests and the smoke test assertions to keep end-to-end coverage in sync with the documented options and contracts.

 ## Related Documentation

 - [Story Files](stories/) - User story definitions